Nick2bad4u/tf2/garyshud_mods/extraHomeServerIcons/extraHomeServerIconsInstructions.md

   - **`mainmenuoverride.res`**: Modify the `fieldName` and `pin_to_sibling` properties to position the new button correctly.
 The `pin_to_sibling` property determines which button this new button will be placed next to.
   - **`gamemenu.res`**: Modify the `label` (the text displayed on the button), `command` (the server connection command), and `tooltip` (the text displayed when hovering over the button) properties.

 - **Changing Server IP:** In `gamemenu.res`, locate the button you wish to modify and change the `command` property to the new server IP address.
-The command should look similar to: `connect <server IP address>`.
+The command should look similar to: `"engine connect 91.216.250.12:27015"`

 By following these steps, you can customize your TF2 HUD with additional Home Server buttons or update the IP addresses of your existing servers.